jammilo/Team-Dinosaur-Project-Data-Viz/README.md

 The data was downloaded from Public Tableau and extracted as a CSV before being connected using D3.js.
 No additional analysis or cleaning was completed on this dataset.
 The team created several visualizations using Plotly & Mapbox.

-   1. World Of T-Rexploration Map:​ Designed using Mapbox to allow the user to visualize where fossils were found.
+   * World Of T-Rexploration Map: Designed using Mapbox to allow the user to visualize where fossils were found.
 The pirate map was implemented to carry the theme.

    <img width="980" alt="圖片" src="https://user-images.githubusercontent.com/70195202/116614076-122d0800-a8ff-11eb-97c3-081ec4f52c9c.png">

+   * Stacked Area Chart: ​ Designed with Plotly, a stacked area chart was utilized to visualize how many fossils were discovered, by decade, in each of the three geological time periods that dinosaurs existed.
+The intention was to mimic, visually, the stratified nature of rock formations where fossils are truly found.

 ## Background